-I heard the doorbell ring out in the living room.
-My mom was in my bedroom with me helping me button up the special shirt she had bought for me for dressing up.
+I heard the doorbell ring in the living room.
+Mom was in my bedroom with me helping me button up the special shirt she had bought for me for dressing up.
 She said it was a “Campbell tartan” because “Campbell” was my “middle name”.

 “Jonathan Campbell Zale”, she said.
 “That’s a name you can run for President with some day!”
 Her eyes twinkled when she said it.
-I knew that was something very special for boys to do when they grew up.
 We were dressing in special clothes to go to a party across the street at Molly’s house.
-My mom was wearing a bright white shirt under a blue “dress”.
-That was one of those things that only women wore that was open at the bottom instead of pants or shorts, which was what she wore the rest of the time.
-She had on the black shoes, “heels” she called them, that made her very tall but also walk kind of funny.
+Mom was wearing a bright white shirt under a blue “dress”.
+That was one of those things that only women wore that was open at the bottom, instead of pants or shorts, which was what she wore the rest of the time.
+She had on the black shoes, “heels” she called them, that made her really tall, but also walk kind of funny.
 Her lips were very red and shiny.

-“Margie’s here!” my dad called from the living room.
+“Margie’s here!” dad called from the living room.

-“Liz, I got it!”, his voice sounded just a little bit angry.
-She didn’t need to tell him that because he already knew.
+“Liz, I got it!”, his voice sounded just a little bit angry, like she didn’t need to tell him that because he already knew.

 Mom patted me on the shoulder again.
 “Tell Margie what’s special about your shirt.”